node-js-libs/node.io/docs/README.md

 ## Example 2 - reddit.js

-The following job pulls the front page stories and scores from [reddit](http://reddit.com/) - just as a proof of concept, there are API's for this..
+The following job pulls the front page stories and scores from [reddit](http://reddit.com/).
+Note: this is just a proof of concept, there are API's for this.

 _reddit.js_

     var Job = require('node.io').Job;

-    //Timeout after 10s, and only run the job once var options = {timeout:10};
+    var options = {timeout:10};

     var methods = {